Kharmalina/Multiverse-Assessment-Portfolio/High-Paw/README.md

 - Emphasize the results of this action for your team or your learning.
 - Connect the competency to this project

-### JF 6.3
-- Able to communicate software solutions and ideas to technical and non-technical stakeholders
-- Describe a situation where you demonstrated  this job function.
-- Summarize the actions you took to accomplish the goal.
-- Emphasize the results of this action for your team or your learning.
-- Connect the competency to this project

 ### JF 6.4
 - Works independently and takes responsibility.
 For example, has a disciplined and responsible approach to risk, and stays motivated and committed when facing challenges
-- Describe a situation where you demonstrated  this job function.
-- Summarize the actions you took to accomplish the goal.
-- Emphasize the results of this action for your team or your learning.
-- Connect the competency to this project

-### JF 6.5
-- Works collaboratively with a wide range of people in different roles, internally and externally, with a positive attitude to inclusion & diversity
 - Describe a situation where you demonstrated  this job function.
 - Summarize the actions you took to accomplish the goal.
 - Emphasize the results of this action for your team or your learning.